Banco Master MCP

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Without an output schema, the description thoroughly explains return fields (id, access, audience, linked connections, accounts, connect_url) and important caveats.
-It covers all necessary information for an agent to use the tool effectively.
+Without an output schema, the description fully describes the return fields (id, access, audience, connections, accounts, connect_url, caveat) and behavior (plan handling, keyword requirement).
+It is complete for an agent to understand and invoke correctly.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.